Our Lady of Ipswich: History

-An Early 16th-century Miracle
+The Maid of Ipswich

-The image of the Virgin at Ipswich became celebrated on account of a miraculous power of healing attributed to Our Lady of Grace.
+The image of the Virgin at Ipswich became celebrated on account of a miraculous power of healing attributed to Our Lady of Grace in the early 16th century.
 The miracle at the shrine of Our Lady of Ipswich is recorded by Sir Thomas More in his book The Supplication of Souls, and he claimed he had news of it from a direct witness.
 The miracle was bestowed on Anne Wentworth, the 12-year-old daughter of Sir Roger Wentworth, a friend of More's.
 Anne suffered from seizures in which she spasmed, blasphemed and was said to be able to utter prophesy "vexed and tourmented by our gostly enemye the devyll".
 After a vision in which she beheld the image of Our Lady of Grace at Ipswich, she was taken to the shrine and "layde before the ymage of our Blessyd Lady....grevously tourmented and in face, eyen, loke and countenance so grysely chaunged...that it was a terrible syght to beholde".
 There in the presence of the whole company, she was restored "perfytely and sodeynly".
 Anne, in grateful recognition of the miracle, took the veil and became a nun.

 Destruction

 The shrine was suppressed during the English Reformation, and its statue was taken to Chelsea to be burnt, along with the statue of Our Lady of Walsingham on 20 September 1538.
-There are no eyewitness accounts of the statue actually being burnt, although it is documented that the statue arrived at Chelsea.
+There are no eyewitness accounts of the statue being burnt, although it is documented that the statue arrived at Chelsea.
 Regarding the image, Thomas Cromwell's steward wrote to him that he had received it, with 'nothing about her but two half shoes of silver'.